Ways To Improve Your Article Before Submission

-- Where have I failed to tell the reader something they needed to know?
+- Have I not told the reader something they needed to know?

-- Where have I repeated myself or bombarded the reader with clutter?
+- Have I repeated myself or bombarded the reader with clutter?

 Send your article to colleagues, friends, and family (and ideally to a target reader) for feedback because it can:

-- Give you a perspective on your topic
+- Give you a new perspective on your topic

 - Help clarify your thoughts and ideas